EUROPE MARKETS: European Markets Tick Up As Investors Await Trade Talks

 Germany's DAX 30 (DAX) lagged behind the rest of Europe's major indexes, losing 0.2% to 11,201.19.

-The euro remained mostly unchanged, fetching $1.143.
-Meanwhile, the pound regained some lost ground to $1.3106; it had dropped on Tuesday night after U.K. parliament voted down a series of Brexit deal amendments.
+The euro remained mostly unchanged, fetching $1.1422.
+Meanwhile, the pound regained some lost ground to $1.3075; it had dropped on Tuesday night after U.K. parliament voted down a series of Brexit-deal amendments.

 What drove the markets?